-The York Road site was visited three times over the monitoring period and the Toko Road site was visited three times during the monitoring period.
+Both the York Road site and the Toko Road site were each visited three times during the monitoring period.
 Routine inspections were made of the quarry operational areas and adjacent waterways, with particular reference to consent conditions.
 The main points of interest were plant processes that potentially or actually discharge to watercourses, including contaminated stormwater and process wastewaters.
 The neighbourhood was also surveyed for environmental effects.